dencreativityspace/fig-gallery/docs/fig-gallery.cache.md

 - Will throw an error if the `buttonContainerPlacementPolicy` is invalid.
 - Will throw an error if the `buttonPlacementPolicy` is invalid.
 - Will throw an error if the `resizePolicy` is invalid.
+- Will throw an error if the `buttonsOrder` doesn't include all the buttons.

 | Param | Type | Default | Description |